hrsimsin/react-fakestore/README.md

 - &nbsp; List all products of a particular category
 - &nbsp; Add products to the local cart (in state).
 - &nbsp; A checkout section where you can

--- &nbsp; &nbsp; Users can see their entire cart
+  -- &nbsp; Users can see their entire cart

--- &nbsp; &nbsp; Allow users to remove particular products

--- &nbsp: &nbsp; Allow users to clear the cart
+  -- &nbsp; Allow users to remove particular products -- &nbsp; Allow users to clear the cart

--- &nbsp: &nbsp; Allow users to see a total amount
+  -- &nbsp; Allow users to see a total amount

 ## Authors